Sahil, Somaliland: Demographics

 According to the Somaliland Ministry of National Planning Sahil had a population of 149,244 in 1997.

-The region is inhabited by the Issa Musse sub-clan of the Habr Awal, the Habr Yunis, primarily belonging to the Musa Abdallah branch, the Habr Je'lo as well as the Abdallah Arap, all clans of the wider Isaaq clan-family.
+The region is inhabited by the Issa Musse include sub-clan of the Habr Awal, who are the majority of inhabitants.
+Minorities include, the Habar Yunis, primarily belonging to the Musa Abdallah branch, the Habr Je'lo as well as the Abdallah Arap, all clans of the wider Isaaq clan-family.